North Shore Kauai Beaches

 Nearby Attractions and Sights of Ke'e Beach, North Shore Kauai

 Nāpali Coast State Park: The park is one of Hawaii's most popular destinations, so be prepared for crowds, especially during the busy season between May and September.
-You'll need to register at the trailhead parking lot before you begin your hike, and permits are required for overnight camping.
+Before you begin your hike, you'll need to register at the trailhead parking lot, and permits are required for overnight camping.

-Ke'e Beach to Hanakapi'ai Beach: The first half of this hike takes you from Ke'e Beach to Hanakapi'ai Beach along the northern shoreline of Kaua'i.
+Ke'e Beach to Hanakapi'ai Beach: The first part of the Kalalau Trail takes you from Ke'e Beach to Hanakapi'ai Beach along the northern shoreline of Kaua'i.
 This section of the trail is 2 miles each way — 4 miles total — making it a good option for hikers who don't want to do the whole 22-mile trek but still want to see some incredible scenery.